TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Properties/CommonPlaceholder.rst.txt

         ],

-    In the above placeholder syntax, :code:`uid_local` points to the related "sys_file" record and :code:`metadata` points to the "sys_file_metata" of the related "sys_file" record.
+    In the above placeholder syntax, :code:`uid_local` points to the related "sys_file" record and :code:`metadata` points to the "sys_file_metadata" of the related "sys_file" record.
 From there we take the content of the :code:`title` field as placeholder value.